 It likes to be watered a lot at once, letting the water run through the bottom of the pot but make sure it doesn’t stand in water!
 Water every time the top few inches dry out.

-Money trees like to stay in the same spot and as every plant on this list, is safe for pets!
+Money trees like to stay in the same spot and as every plant on this list, is safe for cats, dogs and all pets!

 13. Ponytail Tree